marcolax22/digital_methods/documentation/closed-codebook_immersion-journal.md

 ### 6. Climate change is invented by the global elite
 - **Description**: This is a claim that Climate change is invented by the global elite.

+- **Definition**: Comments on the claim that climate change was invented by the global elite.
+This can refer to the idea that climate change is a tool of the global elite.
+The global elite can be defined in different ways, it is not a coherent group but can be made up of political opponents, global corporations, powerful people or international organisations.

 - **When to use:** Use when comments are reffering to the idea that climate change is a tool used by the global elite to implement their world view, such as a new world order, or a global government.
 And that the climate change is a way to control people and make them more dependent on the government.